 Mentoring Protocol for Meetings

 - Attend all the meetings you can.
 If you cannot attend, be thoughtful and email your mentor.
-If a meeting is cancelled due to lack of participation, the meeting will not be rescheduled.
+If a meeting is canceled due to lack of participation, the meeting will not be rescheduled.

 - Ask your mentor how they want you to provide materials for them to read, electronically or in a hard copy.
 This IS the mentor’s choice.